Goal: Understand design and business strategies to enable closed-loop production, so each end of life becomes a new beginning.

 As mentioned above, sharing a product among ten people can reduce its material impacts per person by 90%.
 Product service systems redesign the product (and, more importantly, its business model) for sharing.
 There are many ways of doing this; click on the graphic below for a summary.

 Designing product service systems is a deep field of study—you can even get a masters degree in it from Blekinge Institute of Technology.
-Another reference with more business model detail is Promoting Innovative Business Models with Environmental Benefits by the EU Commission, especially section 5.2 “Business Rationale” (pp.29-31) and section 7, “Realizing PSS” (pp.39-46).
+Another source of information on product service systems, including barriers to adoption and how to overcome them, is Promoting Innovative Business Models with Environmental Benefits by the EU Commission, especially section 5.2 “Business Rationale” (pp.29-31) and section 7, “Realizing PSS” (pp.39-46).

 Barriers to product service systems and how to overcome them, from the EU Commission paper above.